 |NIV||“I also want the women to dress modestly, with decency and propriety, adorning themselves, not with elaborate hairstyles or gold or pearls or expensive clothes,”|

-Hairstyles other than long, unbraided hair aren’t intrinsically evil, but they mimic the ways of the fallen world.
+Though long, unbraided hair isn’t intrinsically evil, it mimics the ways of the fallen world.
 Being holy, i.e., being set apart from the world, is a central conviction for United Pentecostals.

 |Translation||1 Peter 3:3|

 |KJV||Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel;|